ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 The Coordinator is an experienced agile project manager or scrum master with deep knowledge of distributed ledger technology.
 Primarily, the Coordinator is tasked with general facilitation, organization and prioritization of development efforts.
-Secondarily, the Coordinator is the public spokesperson for development.
+Secondarily, the Coordinator is the public spokesperson for protocol development efforts.
+The Coordinator works closely with the Assistance Corrdinator(s) to aquire and diseminate information throughout the Community.

 Coordinator Key Performance Indicators
-* Maintain transparent communications with BitShares Community
+* Maintain transparent communications with:
+  * BitShares Community, Committee, BBF and the public
+  * Elected BitShares Spokesperson, BitShares Leagal Representative and other elected representatives
-* Maintain transparent communications with BitShares UI Project Manager
+  * BitShares UI Project Manager and other BitShares project leads with the GitHub Organization
-* Maintain transparent communications with Chinese Spokesperson
-* Maintain transparent communications with BitShares Spokesperson
 * Maintain prioritized backlog of issues/feature requests
-* Maintain project roadmap
+* Maintain project roadmap TODO: add [link]()
 * Facilitate release cycles
-  * Facilitate communication to centralized exchanges listing BitShares tokens
-* Maintain physical presence for BitShares within co-working space
 * Maintain a pool of candidates to select from to fulfill open roles
   * Contingency: If both a backlog of effort and an empty candidate pool for an open role exist, the accumulated budgeted funds may be allocated to a recruitment effort to fill the open role
 * Onboard and mentor Core Team Members
 * Facilitate collaboration sessions
-* Approve invoices submitted by Core Team Members, forward to BitShares Blockchain Foundation for remittance
+* Approve invoices submitted by Core Team Members and Community Claims, forward to BBF for remittance
 * Maintain vendor relationships for collaboration tools
-* Facilitate Developer Conference attendance
+* Facilitate Developer Conference attendance, participation and speaking engagements

 Coordinator Assistant
 =====================